irundaia/sbt-sassify/README.md

 ### Options

-Some options can be passed to the SASS compiler.
+Some options can be passed to the Sass compiler.
 For an overview, see below:

 | Setting            | Description                                                          | Supported values               | Default value |
 |--------------------|----------------------------------------------------------------------|--------------------------------|---------------|